willybarro/ProjectZipper/README.md

 Usage
 ---------------------------------------
-1. Open any project on Netbeans
+1. Open any project on Netbeans (if you have any project opened, go to step 2)
-2. On project pane, right click the project name and click "Set as Main Project"
-3. To start Project Zipper, click on "File" > "Project Zipper"
+2. Start Project Zipper (Click on "File" > "Project Zipper")
+3. Choose a project to start working
+4. Select the resources you wish to export
+5. Select your export location
+6. Click on "Export"

 Download
 ---------------------------------------